DeflatedPickle/python-somewhat-of-a-guide-old/learning/functions.md

 greet("Monty")
 ```

-This function will print, "Hello, Harry!".
-Since we passed the string, "Harry" into the function.
+This function will print, "Hello, Monty!".
+Since we passed the string, "Monty" into the function.

 If there are multiple arguments for a function, to set their values, you will need to set them in the order they come in the function.